decentraland/adr/content/ADR-236-validate-scene-thumbnail.md

 ## Context and Problem Statement

 Currently, it is possible to add a full URL as a thumbnail in the scene display metadata.
-That fields should only allow referencing a file that is part of the scene deployment.
+This `thumbnail` field should only allow referencing a file that is part of the scene deployment.

 This ADR proposes a new validation to prevent it.